horsemaker/neogcamp-levelZero-only-concepts/lecture-1-introduction-to-cli/README.md

 ### String
 - String can be any text written inside double or single quotes.
 - <code>String Concatenation</code>
-    - Adding two strings or merging of two strings, using addition sign “ + ” is called as string concatenation.
+    - Adding two strings or merging two strings, using the addition sign “ + ” is called string concatenation.

 ### 2. Data Structures
 A **Data Structure** is a particular way of organizing data in a computer and **Array** is the simplest data structure where each data element can be randomly accessed by using its index number.